rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 ## Closures

-We'll implement closures using upvalues, just as in Lua 5 and [Crafting Interpreters][2].

-In the classic implementation from Lua 5, followed also by Crafting Interpreters, a linked list of upvalues is used to connect stack locations to a shared value.
-In our implementation, we'll use the `Dict` type that we already have available to do this mapping.
-In every other respect, our implementation will be very similar.
+In the classic Upvalues implementation from Lua 5, followed also by [Crafting Interpreters][2], a linked list of upvalues is used to map stack locations to shared variables.

+In every respect but one, our implementation will be similar.

+In our implementation, we'll use the `Dict` type that we already have available to do this mapping of stack locations to shared variables.

+As the language and compiler will implement lexical scoping, the compiler will have static knowledge of the _relative_ stack locations of closed-over variables and can generate the appropriate bytecode operands for the virtual machine to calculate the absolute stack locations at runtime.
+Thus, absolute stack locations can be mapped to `Upvalue` objects and so a `Dict` can be employed to facilitate the mapping.
+This obviates the need to implement a linked list data structure.

+The compiler must issue instructions to tell the VM when to make a closure data structure.
+It can do so, of course, because simple analysis shows whether a function references nonlocal bindings.
+A closure data structure as generated by the compiler must reference the function that will be called and the list of relative stack locations that correspond to each nonlocal binding.

+The VM, when executing the instruction to make a closure, will calculate the absolute stack locations for each nonlocal binding and create the closure environment - a `List<Upvalue>`.
+VM instructions within the function code, as in Lua, indirectly reference nonlocal bindings by indexing into this environment.

 ## Partial functions